gameraazvb/Gamerddos/README.md

 - 🛑 **Never attack public websites/IPs** without permission.

 ---
+🔴 we won't be responsible for your actions
 Reply with `"✅ Done"` once you’ve tested it, or ask if stuck! 🚀